fishing/fishing.github.com/freshwater_fish.md

 5. Carp
 6. Salmon (exclusively rivers, you won't find these in lakes)

+### Fish as Food

+Eating fish: Trout, Salmon, Catfish
+Probably not worth eating: Bass, Panfish, Carp

+Catfish are mostly only eaten in the south.
+They're not great tasting unless you really fry them.
+They're bottom-feeders so if you don't eat pork because pigs are dirty, you might feel the same way about eating catfish.

+Bass are eaten in some places, but often they have higher levels of mercury.

+Trout and Salmon are the gold standard for eating.
+They're high in omega 3's and trout in particular can't survive with very clean water.
+I heard once "if trout live in it, it's probably good enough to drink."
+This is clearly untrue because some water areas are contaminated with naturally-occurring mercury (e.g all lakes on the SF bay peninsula) and they have trout in them, but it is still a good barometer of water health.

+Trout generally need clean moving water, so you're more likely to find them in streams and rivers than anywhere else.
+Rainbow trout are sought after as sportfish as well as ideal food, so they get stocked into lakes for the exclusive purpose of sportfishing as well.

 ### The Food Chain

 * Panfish eat bugs and other fish's babies (fry) and at the bottom of the fish food chain.